Missale Romanum Glagolitice: Characteristics

 Eleven incomplete copies and six fragments have been preserved, five of which are held in Zagreb: two in the National and University Library, and two in the library of the Croatian Academy of Sciences and Arts.
 The Franciscan monastery in Zagreb and the Dominican monastery on the island of Brač have one copy each.
 The other five copies are kept in the Library of Congress in Washington, in the Russian National Library in St. Petersburg, in the Austrian National Library in Vienna and in the Vatican Library (two copies).

+Miscellaneous

+President of Croatia Zoran Milanović gifted pope Leo XIV in his official visit on 31 October 2025 with the reprint of the Missale.